The Myth of Clay Pot Heaters – Do They Work?

 Does a Clay Pot Heater Heat Differently?

-This is a different question than the one I discussed above.
+This is a different question from the one I discussed above.
 The clay pot will affect how a candle heats the room.

 After a few minutes the clay is heated enough and it starts to radiate heat into the room.

-When a candle is finished burning the heat emanating from it stops almost immediately.
-However, if the flame goes out under a clay pot, the clay pot heater keeps radiating heat into the room, until the pot is the same temperature as the room.
-A single pot will cool off faster than three pots nested inside of one another.
+When a candle is finished burning, the heat emanating from it stops almost immediately.
+However, if the flame goes out under a clay pot, the clay pot heater keeps radiating heat into the room until the pot is the same temperature as the room.
+A single pot will cool off faster than three pots nested inside one another.

 I suspect that this delayed cooling has convinced some people that the heater produces more heat.
 Others are convinced because they believe anything they read on social media!